Gary Player: Background and family

 Player was born in Johannesburg, South Africa, the youngest of Muriel and Harry Player's three children.
 At age 17, he became a professional golfer.

 Player married wife Vivienne Verwey (sister of professional golfer Bobby Verwey) on 19 January 1957, four years after turning professional.
 Together they had six children: Jennifer, Marc, Wayne, Michele, Theresa, and Amanda.
 He also has 22 grandchildren and two great-grandchildren.
 During the early days of his career, Player would travel from tournament to tournament with his wife, six children, their nanny and a tutor in tow.
 Vivienne died of cancer in August 2021.

-Player's eldest son, Marc, 100% owns and operates The Player Group, including all trademarks and intellectual property.
-The PLAYER Group exclusively represents Player in all his commercial activities, including all endorsements, licensing, merchandising, golf course design, and real estate development.
+Player's eldest son, Marc, owns and operates The Player Group, including all trademarks and intellectual property.
+The Player Group exclusively represents Player in all his commercial activities, including all endorsements, licensing, merchandising, golf course design, and real estate development.
 In 2020, Player won a legal battle against the Gary Player Group.
-Gary Player was awarded $5 million and the rights to his name and likeness back from the company.
+He was awarded $5 million and the rights to his name and likeness back from the company.

+Today, the Gary & Vivienne Player Foundation (established after Vivienne’s death in 2022) operates in South Africa and the United States.

 Player is the brother of Ian Player, a South African environmental educator, activist and conservationist.